-Keystone has a supportive and collaborative culture, which is one of the reasons why lawyers are attracted to the business and remain with us.
-We treat our lawyers like clients, and the absence of a hierarchical structure is beneficial in many ways - our lawyers are freed from office politics and unwanted managerial responsibilities and are able to focus exclusively on what they enjoy and do best: being a lawyer.
+Keystone's positive culture is one of the features of the business which attracts and retains our lawyers.
+The supportive, inclusive and collaborative nature of our culture ensures an extremely positive environment in which to operate.
+We treat our lawyers like clients, and the absence of a hierarchical structure amongst our Principals offers an array of benefits - our lawyers are freed from office politics and unwanted managerial responsibilities and are able to focus exclusively on what they enjoy and do best: namely doing legal work.
 For many lawyers, this is life changing.
-We have always believed that Keystone is one of, if not the, happiest law firm in the country.
-This belief was validated by Roll on Friday naming Keystone Firm of the Year 2021(1).
+We have always believed that Keystone is one of, if not the, happiest law firm in the country and the overwhelmingly positive feedback we receive from our internal annual lawyer survey continue to demonstrate that this is the case.
+Most importantly, the sense of fulfilment and logistical support enjoyed by our lawyers directly results in the firm delivering an outstanding level of client service.

 Whilst the model provides our lawyers with independence, it also provides a strong network and sense of collaboration within Keystone, which we consciously and consistently encourage and promote.
-We commit substantial time, effort and resources to bring our lawyers together so that they meet, know, and trust each other.
+We commit substantial time, effort and resources to bring our lawyers together so that they meet, know and trust each other.
 We recognise that internal networks offer both the professional and personal support our lawyers need to flourish.
 An important part of our lawyers' success is access to the extensive knowledge and experience of their colleagues.
 More than 30% of work at Keystone is a result of cross-referrals, demonstrating the multi-faceted requirements of clients and the interconnectivity and collaboration that is built into the DNA of Keystone.